nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Statistics feature/Window
 <img src="images/user-guide/Stats.png" height="400px">

-The `stats` opens a new `StatisticsWindow` that displays a pie chart with the data of the number of sellers & buyers in the 5 different regions, namely {North, South, East, West, Central}.
+The `stats` opens a new Statistics window that displays a pie chart with the data of the number of sellers & buyers in the 5 different regions, namely {North, South, East, West, Central}.

 This allows the user to be able to visualize his/her client's data to make better business decisions. (exp.
 Expand the user's influence in the most popular region for any potential sellers/buyers to contact him/her)

-**[Future version]** </br>
+**[Future version]** <br/>
-Displaying statistics of the number of properties being sold/bought categorized by their room size to provide insight on the most popular number of rooms in a property.
+* Displaying statistics of the number of properties being sold/bought categorized by their room size to provide insight on the most popular number of rooms in a property.
-Displaying statistics of the prices of properties sold/bought to provide insight on the average property price sold/bought.
+* Displaying statistics of the prices of properties sold/bought to provide insight on the average property price sold/bought.
-Displaying statistics of lower price and higher price of preferences of clients to provide insight on the average asking price of a property.
+* Displaying statistics of lower price and higher price of preferences of clients to provide insight on the average asking price of a property.

 ## Sorting